 We believe that Indian parliamentary democracy as currently structured (except for some details) is the best system for the expression and fulfilment of the aspirations of Indians.
 Democracy is, however, not license to oppress on minority.
 Democracy is a tool for public debate and decision making, not an end in itself.
 Democracy must be strongly overseen by constitutional constraints that prevent undue limitations on freedom.
 Further, the separation and distribution of powers is the best protection against tyranny.

-All powers must ultimately vest with the sovereign individual, with some powers loaned to the local government, a few to the state government and the fewest to the central government.
+Individuals are sovereign.
+All powers expressly not delegated to the government are reserved to the people.
+We loan some of our powers to the local government, a few to the state government and some to the central government.
 This is the principle of subsidiarity.

 True swaraj can only be achieved if functions of government are delegated to the lowest effective level, such as village or mohalla.
 Local bodies, subject to accountability, should be fully empowered to levy, collect, and use their own taxes (local rates) to become as financially independent as possible for their local needs and infrastructure.

 Transparency is a key attribute of democracy.
 We believe that the government has a duty to publish except for matters of individual privacy and national security.
 And in general, all cabinet and security documents would need to be made public after 30 years or after the pressing needs of security that may prevent earlier disclosure, have passed.